vongomben/lutopia/_posts/2013-08-10-Ozora-2013-chambok-house.md

 ---
 This was the first time I was invited officially to Ozora, for showing open hardware (Arduino, namely, at the time) and playing around technology.

-In this brief, sharing moment at Chambok house I was already able to see te interest in the people to play with these light tools, technology in general.
+In this brief, sharing moment at Chambok house I was already able to see the interest in the people to play with these light tools, technology in general.
 Besides Katia helping me, te presence of Sven that became a member of the team, this very time in the audience.

 Memorable time